pvs-hd-tea/TCrules/DOCUMENTATION.md

 2. Translating a file:

-If a file is given as an input, it is read in line by line first and lines get enumerated.
-The parse tree then gets checked for keywords like "if_statement","while_statement" or "for_statement".
-Then, a parse tree is created and new lines are getting added, as long as the S-Expression contains an error, meaning structures like while or for loops or if statements are not "finished" yet.
-The enumerated lines are then translated according to the rules for translating lines.
+The translation of an entire file given as an input proceeds similar, but the main point here is that the file is split into its main parts/blocks.
+The source file is read line by line and the single blocks (line of code or statement such as if-, while- or for-statements) are translated separately and then joined again into a complete file.

 ## Repository structure